A Virgin Islander gets vaccinated on St. Croix at one of the island's vaccination centers. By V.I. CONSORTIUM

 The high court, however, allowed the vaccine mandate for healthcare workers, which doesn't include a testing option, clearing a path for the administration to commence implementation of the rules.
 It will affect some 10 million employees in the medical field working for facilities that participate in Medicare and Medicaid.

-The new requirements, issued by the Occupational Safety and Health Administration (OSHA) on Thursday, covers roughly 84 million workers across the U.S. and its territories.
-The mandate applies to employers with 100 or more employees.
-Companies subject to the requirements must ascertain that employees who are not vaccinated are tested weekly.
-Employers are not required to provide or pay for the tests, although there may be exceptions based on varying collective bargaining agreements.
+The administration's vaccine mandate requirements were issued by the Occupational Safety and Health Administration (OSHA).
+If the mandate was allowed to take effect, it would have covered roughly 84 million workers across the U.S. and its territories.
+The mandate would have applied to employers with 100 or more employees.
+And companies subject to the requirements would have had to ascertain that employees who are not vaccinated are tested weekly.

 The mandate also came with hefty fines, with companies facing penalties of up to $13,600 per violation, if it wasn't blocked by the Supreme Court.
 “Today’s ruling protects our individual rights and states’ rights to pursue the solutions that work best for their citizens,” said Ohio Attorney General Dave Yost (via the Wall Street Journal), who led a coalition of Republican-leaning states that challenged the OSHA rule.